zhangquanchen/VisRL/README.md

 Thanks for their wonderful works.

 ## Bibtex
-If you find OPA-DPO helpful for your work, please cite
+If you find VisRL helpful for your work, please cite

 ```
 @article{chen2025visrl,